 0 images remaining

-NOTE: This case predates the 2016 WHO classification of CNS tumour revision.
-As no 1p19q co-deletion status is available a formal diagnosis cannot be reached and the NOS is therefore used (not otherwise specified) - which is recognised in the current classification for cases where molecular information is unavailable.
+NOTE: This case predates the 2016 WHO classification of CNS tumor revision.
+As no 1p19q co-deletion status is available a formal diagnosis cannot be reached and the NOS is therefore used (not otherwise specified) - which is recognized in the current classification for cases where molecular information is unavailable.
 It should also be noted, that under the new classification both an astrocytic and oligodendroglial component needs to be identified, each with its own molecular markers.
 True oligoastrocytomas are therefore going to be rare, and this case would most likely be classified as either an astrocytoma or an oligodendroglioma.
 Given extensive calcification, this is likely to be 1p19q co-deleted and most likely would be classified as an oligodendroglioma.
 Unfortunately, it is not possible to establish this in this historical case, as such one must fall back on the original histological diagnosis.